Yusufislam-id/NYC-Taxi-Data-Ingestion-Docker-SQL-Terraform/README.md

 ## Overview

-This project involves setting up a Dockerized PostgreSQL database for NYC taxi data, creating a data pipeline, performing analysis, and deploying infrastructure using Terraform.
-The README provides step-by-step instructions and queries for various tasks.
+This project focuses on setting up a Dockerized PostgreSQL database to work with NYC taxi data, building a data pipeline, and performing analysis.
+The README includes detailed step-by-step instructions and queries for completing various tasks.

 ## Docker Setup